mtwasetku-ui/physioto/src/content/blog/mobile-physiotherapy-home-visits.md

 ---

-## About the Author — Michael Ghattas, DPT
+## About the Author — Micheal Ghattas, DPT

 AHPRA Registered Physiotherapist | Doctor of Physical Therapy | 18 Years Clinical Experience

-Michael is the founder of Physio to Home, a mobile physiotherapy practice serving older adults and rural residents across North Tasmania.
+Micheal is the founder of Physio to Home, a mobile physiotherapy practice serving older adults and rural residents across North Tasmania.
 He specializes in falls prevention, chronic pain management, post-surgical rehabilitation, and aged care physiotherapy — all delivered in the home setting.

 ---